 There may exist insurance policies to address this issue, but few companies offer it.
 We will briefly describe this sort of policy, in case it becomes more widely available, but it is primarily described here to illustrate the issues to consider.
 If you can get it for a reasonable price, or if you can get it at all, the outline of the policy would be to set a premium and promise to pay 6% for the rest of your life.
 Underneath the promise is the reality of paying 6% for eighteen years as a non-taxable return of principal.
 Following that, you don't need to get a postmastership, you are paid a taxable 6% until you die.
 Presumably, the insurance company has actuaries to help with the math, so the company makes money if you live less than your life expectancy, and loses money if you live longer.
 If life expectancy suddenly extends much longer (let's imagine a cure for cancer appears), the insurance company is going to go broke.
 That's why insurance commissioners are uncomfortable with the concept, even though it is obvious how desirable it might be.
-So that's why annuity insurance typically states a fixed number of guaranteed years, and expects the subscriber to shoulder outlier risk.
+So that's why annuity insurance typically states a fixed number of guaranteed years and expects the subscriber to shoulder outlier risk.

-Any insurance has an administrative cost, so everyone must consider some non-insurance solution to whole problem.
+Any insurance has an administrative cost, so everyone must consider some non-insurance solution to the whole problem.
 Therefore, we propose you re-examine the old saw about "never dip into principal".
-If you don't have enough money, you can't do very much except depend on the government, your family, or your fairy godmother to help you out, although it must be obvious that all Americans would be wise to consider retiring five or ten years later than they hoped.
-Very likely, the government is going to have a difficult time sustaining even the present tax exemption of retirement funds, medical insurance and social security.
+If you don't have enough money, you can't do very much except depending on the government, your family, or your fairy godmother to help you out, although it must be obvious that all Americans would be wise to consider retiring five or ten years later than they hoped.
+Very likely, the government is going to have a difficult time sustaining even the present tax exemption of retirement funds, medical insurance, and social security.
 Those are called entitlements, but if the government eventually can't afford them, it won't matter what you call them.
 If entitlements keep getting extended, we can expect our nation to resemble the ancient Chinese and Indian nations -- able to build palaces in their golden era, but eventually crumbling into a gigantic slum in centuries afterward.
 So please, if you are able to do it, try to keep gainfully employed for a few extra years.
 If you do it (and some people can't) you may be able to realize the American Dream.

 The traditional American dream was to accumulate enough money to live off the income from it indefinitely, never touching principal, and then exposing the principal to destructive estate taxes after you finally die.
 Unless you are unusually wealthy, there isn't much left for the next generation after estate and inheritance taxes and expenses.
 It's a little inefficient to accumulate more than you actually need, but the government gravitates toward the least painful methods of collecting taxes.
 By confiscating this safety surplus, however, it declares that "Every ship (generation) must sail on its own bottom."
 And therefore it must acknowledge responsibility for what inheritances ordinarily pay for, like charity and good works.
 But there remains a quirk to this.

 If Ben Franklin's partners had arranged to invest the money until he needed it, they could at least have afforded to finance two or three extra years.
 After inflation and expenses have eaten away at your retirement income, your principal may not generate enough income to last forever, but it is still big enough to pay for several years of retirement, which may in fact be longer than you are destined to live.
 Remember two things: 1) a principal sum, big enough to support you indefinitely, must be roughly eighteen times your yearly expenses.
 If it is only big enough to support you for fifteen years, it will seem too small until you realize you are probably actually going to live, say, five years.
 And 2) as far as leaving an inheritance to your children is concerned, there is a realistic probability that the government will consume most of the estate before it ever gets to the kids.
 These fundamental truths are presently obscured by the Federal Reserve artificially forcing interest rates to less than 1%.
 But if you can just hold out for a few years, it seems entirely likely that interest rates will return to 6% (meaning your principal will once again produce eighteen equal installments).
-But such a return of interest rates to normal levels will force government to pay a comparable amount as interest on its bond debts (meaning it will get hungrier to escalate your estate taxes.)
+But such a return of interest rates to normal levels will force the government to pay a comparable amount as interest on its bond debts (meaning it will get hungrier to escalate your estate taxes.)
 This isn't nearly as satisfactory a solution to the life expectancy quandary as retiring five years later than you once expected to, but you can't say we didn't warn you.